kevintanu/simple-files/cheat_sheet.md

 gcloud:
 - Google Cloud Run use docker container, that means it supports older runtime such as Python 2.7
 - Cloud Run default port is 8080
-- Service account need permission: Cloud Run Admin, Artifact Registry Writer, Viewer,
+- Service account need permission: Cloud Run Admin, Artifact Registry Writer, Viewer, Storage Admin, Service Account User

 bitnami:
 - Give SSH access to another person, such as a customer: